jina-ai/finetuner/docs/get-started/celeba.md

 ## Load the pretrained model

-Let's import pretrained ResNet50 as our base model.
+Let's import a pretrained ResNet50 as our base model.
 ResNet50 is implemented in PyTorch, Keras and Paddle.
-You can choose whatever framework you feel comfortable:
+You can choose the framework you feel more comfortable with:

 ````{tab} PyTorch
 ```python